 Hyo Kang, Artistic Director

-Hyo Kang, artistic director of Sejong, has led a flourishing and versatile career as violinist, teacher, and artistic director for the past three decades.
+Hyo Kang, artistic director of Sejong Soloists, has led a flourishing and versatile career as violinist, teacher and artistic director for the past five decades.
 He has made numerous concert tours in the United States, Europe, Asia, Canada, and Central America.
-As a member of the highly acclaimed Theatre Chamber Players of the Kennedy Center in Washington, D.C. for more than twenty years, he has given many works their American premieres, and enjoyed musical collaborations with such artists as Leon Fleisher, Pina Carmirelli, Walter Trampler, and André Watts.
+As a member of the highly acclaimed Theatre Chamber Players of the Kennedy Center in Washington, D.C. for more than twenty years, he has given many works their American premiers, and enjoyed musical collaborations with artists such as Leon Fleisher, Pina Carmirelli, Walter Trampler and Andr� Watts.